Jeffrey-Sardina/twig-idgl/analysis/notes.md

 - present in 3: graph_skip_conn
 - present in 2: smoothness_ratio, hidden_size, num_anchors
 - present in only 1: gl_dropout, grad_accumulated_steps, learning_rate

+There seems to be similarity between corr's for the same target (acc or loss)

+Note that targeting acc is not what you "should" do -- it was just included as a test case for context

+Note that data from TwigJob_n20_bdg250_loglr_target_loss_pubmed and TwigJob_n20_bdg250_loglr_target_loss_pubmed_try2 was never included, since its training always failed with out of memory errors